Construct some decks. Infect some newbies. Control the world. Drink some coffee.

 Variants and Substitutions

 Blinded by Science is an appropriate goal, but note the errata - your power boosters (South American Nazis, Video Games) become particularly important.
-Add Power Satellite and link it to a science place for an extra +2; you can also include Nutrition Nazis to teach a high-power group (such as the German Dictatorship) the virtues of Science.
+Add Power Satellite and link it to a science place for an extra +2; you can also include Nutrition Nazis to teach a high-power group (such as the German Dictatorship) the Virtues of Science.
 Supernova helps you get your gadgets off the drawing board; This Was Only a Test, Back to the Salt Mines, and Beach Party aid your places.
 General Disorder fits with your theme, and can be used to stop dangerous disasters destroying your places.
 Blivit and X-Ray Specs are useful for investigating and blocking those who would interfere in your research, but beware of making your groups deck too large.
 Good cards to drop include Robot Sea Monsters, Rogue Boomer, The Big Sellout, Vultures, Deasil Engine, Gremlins, South American Nazis (if you are not using Blinded by Science), World War Three, the disasters, and Weather Satellite.

 6. Loyalists: Blend In The Crowd